Building Yet Another Coding Agent — Part 1

 Exit code: 0]

-Wrote it, ran it, saw the error, fixed it, ran it again.
+library.
+Script fetches all 100 posts and prints each title.Our agent wrote the code, ran it, saw the error, fixed it, ran it again.
 No manual intervention.

 What's missing